How Can I Prevent Ulcers?

 No one knows for sure how H. pylori spreads or why some people develop peptic ulcers without being infected with H. pylori, so prevention is difficult.
 Researchers are trying to develop a vaccine to prevent infection.

-Avoid foods that irritate your stomach.
+- Avoid foods that irritate your stomach.
 Use common sense: If it upsets your stomach when you eat it, avoid it.
-Everyone is different, but spicy foods and fatty foods are common irritants.
+Everyone is different, but spicy foods, citrus fruits, and fatty foods are common irritants.

 - Stop smoking.
 Heavy smokers are more likely to develop duodenal ulcers than nonsmokers.

 - Practice moderation.
 Heavy consumption of alcohol and has been shown to contribute to the development of ulcers, so keep your intake to a minimum.

 - Take nonsteroidal anti-inflammatory drugs (NSAIDS including aspirin and ibuprofen) with food, as this may decrease your risk of irritating the lining of your stomach